StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/span-health.md

 ## Scenario with pre-existing components

-To test how health state works when merging with a pre-existing component, we can use the following scenario:
+To test how health state works when merging with a pre-existing component, we can use the following scenario with a total of five components:

 * Three components were created with the manual instrumentation: